-- European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) (Regulations).
-The Regulations, which transpose Council Directive 2009/65/EC, Commission Directive 2010/43/EC and Commission Directive 2010/44/EC into Irish law, are effective from July 1, 2011.
-UCITS established in Ireland are authorized under the Regulations. - Central Bank UCITS Notices.
-The Central Bank has produced a series of UCITS Notices to explain and clarify various aspects of the Regulations and which set down conditions not contained in the Regulations with which UCITS must conform.
-These include the imposition and enforcement of detailed supervisory requirements and which cover, inter alia, investment and borrowing restrictions and disclosure of information to investors. - Central Bank Guidance Notes.
-The Central Bank has also produced Guidance Notes which provide direction on issues relating to the funds industry, certain of which set down conditions not contained in the Regulations with which UCITS must conform. - The Companies Acts 1963-2013 (Companies Acts).
+- European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) (UCITS Regulations).
+The UCITS Regulations, which transpose Council Directive 2009/65/EC, Commission Directive 2010/43/EC and Commission Directive 2010/44/EC into Irish law, are effective from July 1, 2011.
+UCITS established in Ireland are authorized under the UCITS Regulations. - Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2015 (Central Bank UCITS Regulations).
+The Central Bank UCITS Regulations were adopted in November 2015 and, together with the UCITS Regulations, any guidance notes produced by the Central Bank, and the Central Bank forms, they form the basis for all of the requirements that the Central Bank imposes on UCITS, UCITS management companies and depositaries of UCITS. - Central Bank Guidance Notes.
+The Central Bank has also produced Guidance Notes which provide direction on issues relating to the funds industry, certain of which set down conditions not contained in the Regulations with which UCITS must conform. - The Companies Acts 2014 (Companies Acts).
 WTI is incorporated as a public limited company under the Irish Companies Acts.
 Therefore, WTI is required to comply with various obligations under the Companies Acts such as, but not limited to, convening general meetings and keeping proper books and records.
-The segregation of liability between sub-funds means there cannot be, as a matter of Irish law, cross-contamination of liability as between sub-funds so that the insolvency of one sub-fund affects another sub-fund.
+The segregation of liability between sub-funds means there cannot be, as a matter of Irish law, cross-contamination of liability as between sub-funds so that the insolvency of one sub-fund affects another sub-fund. - Regulation (EU) No 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories, known as the European Market Infrastructure Regulation (EMIR).
+EMIR, which became effective on August 16, 2012, provides for certain over-the-counter, or OTC, derivative contracts to be submitted to central clearing and imposes, inter alia, margin posting and other risk mitigation techniques, reporting and record keeping requirements.
+WTI uses OTC derivatives instruments to hedge the currency risk of some of its sub-funds, which are subject to EMIR.
+WTI has adhered to the 2013 EMIR Portfolio Reconciliation, Dispute Resolution and Disclosure Protocol published by the International Swaps and Derivatives Association, Inc. The Central Bank has been designated as the competent authority for EMIR.